-- WEST NILE VIRUS - The most common mosquito-borne illness in the U.S., more than 46,000 people have been infected since the disease first appeared here in 1999.
-Of them, 25,574 have experienced serious illness and more than 2,000 died, according to the Centers for Disease Control.
+- WEST NILE VIRUS – The most common mosquito-borne illness in the U.S., more than 55,000 people have been infected since the disease first appeared here in 1999.
+Of them, many have experienced serious illness and some have even died according to the Centers for Disease Control.
 Since many cases go unreported, the CDC estimates that more than 3 million people, in every state except Alaska and Hawaii, have actually been infected.
 The virus is spread by mosquitoes that have bitten infected birds and then carry it to humans.
 It can causes fever, accompanied by body aches, disorientation, diarrhea, neck stiffness, headache, joint pain and tremors, and can also spread to the brain.
 Only about 1 percent develop potentially fatal encephalitis or meningitis.

 - CHIKUNGUNYA – Spread by Aedes aegypti and Aedes albopictus, this disease is still pretty rare in the U.S. It’s characterized by the sudden onset of fever and severe joint pain, usually 3-7 days after being bitten by an infected mosquito.
 Other symptoms include headache, muscle pain, joint swelling and rash.